 This was one of the highlights of my 2017.
 Surprisingly, the plane tickets I got were really affordable as well.
 I guess it was really meant to happen.
 This was just one of my spontaneous trips last year.
 I had a lot more.

 It was indeed a year of yes and a year of me.
 It was a year of discovery as well.
 I will forever be grateful for 2017 even if I hit my lowest of lows.
 Like I said, everything happens for a reason and if it wasn’t for my biggest heartbreak, I wouldn’t have done a lot of things.
-I wouldn’t have been closer to God, I wouldn’t have crossed things off my bucket list, I wouldn’t have made new friends and the list goes on.
+I wouldn’t have been closer to God, I wouldn’t have crossed things out of my bucket list, I wouldn’t have made new friends and the list goes on.
 Though it kind of hurt my pocket… I guess it was all worth it.
 I still believe that experiences and memories are more valuable than material things.

 Thank you 2017.
 You were bittersweet.
 It’s time to close that chapter in my life.
 It’s time to say goodbye to the heartache, pain, and the negatrons.